-- Sensitive Information means Personal Information (as defined above), that is health, wellbeing, biometric, genetic, sexual orientation or practices information or biometric templates.
-Sensitive Information includes information of similar nature mentioned in Article 9 (1) of the GDPR.
+- Sensitive Information means Personal Information that is health, wellbeing, biometric, genetic, sexual orientation or practices information or biometric templates and includes information of similar nature mentioned in Article 9 (1) of the GDPR.

 - Supervisory Authority has the meaning given in Article 4 (21) of the GDPR.

-- You or Your means any Person (as defined above) whose information We (defined below) Collect.
+- You or Your means any Person whose Information We Collect.

-- We, Us or Our means "CBHS" (as identified in section 1.1 (Who we are and what we do) above).
+- We, Us or Our means “CBHS” (as identified in section 1.1 (Who we are and what we do).

 We Collect Information from or about the following persons:

-- Members (current and former) of CBHS and their family members insured under the same Insurance Policy.
+- Our members (current and former) and their family members insured under the same Insurance Policy.

-- Referees who are persons notified to CBHS by an applicant for employment or business opportunity with CBHS.
+- Persons who are notified to Us as referees for applicants for employment or business opportunity with Us.

-- CBHS’ contractors or service providers who are persons.
+- Persons who are contractors or service providers of CBHS.

-- Directors or officers of a body corporate who has or proposes to have a business relationship with CBHS.
+- Directors, officers, agents or employees of a body corporate who has or proposes to have a business relationship with Us.

 Depending upon Your needs or circumstances or Your relationship with Us, We will Collect the following types of Information:

-- Personal details such as name, address, other contact information, date of birth, gender, marital status, photograph and signature.
+- Your personal details such as name, address, other contact information, date of birth or age, gender, marital status, photograph and signature.

-- You or Your family members’ current or past employment with or by the Commonwealth Bank of Australia (CBA) or any of its subsidiaries, contractors or franchisees.
+- Information about You or Your family members’ current or past employment with or by CBA or any of its current or past subsidiaries, contractors or franchisees.

-- Information necessary to collect or pay Your Insurance Policy premiums or contributions and to pay claims or other moneys due to You.
+- Information necessary to collect or pay Your Insurance Policy premiums or contributions and to pay claims or other moneys We owe You.

-- Tax file number if You are an employee of CBHS.
+- Your tax file number if You are Our employee.

-- Superannuation fund account number or membership details if You are an employee of CBHS.
+- Your superannuation fund account number or membership details if You are Our employee.

-- Household or family income information to assess eligibility for government rebates and incentives for an Insurance Policy.
+- Your household or family income information necessary to assess Your eligibility for government rebates, incentives or exemptions in relation to Your Insurance Policy.